1967 Penny Value Checker: Errors List, “SMS” & No Mint Mark Worth

 1967 SMS Special Strike CAM Penny Value

-The 1967 SMS Special Strike CAM Penny represents the elite tier of this transitional year’s collectibles, featuring the coveted Cameo designation that creates stunning visual contrast between frosted devices and mirrored fields.
+The 1967 SMS Special Strike CAM Penny represents the elite tier of this transitional year’s collectibles, featuring the coveted Cameo designation (abbreviated CAM) that creates stunning visual contrast between frosted devices and mirrored fields.

-The CAM effect occurs when the dies receive special preparation, producing Lincoln’s portrait and lettering with a distinctive matte finish against the coin’s polished background surfaces.
-This contrast enhancement transforms an already scarce SMS penny into a true numismatic showpiece.
+The CAM effect happens when die surfaces receive special preparation, producing Lincoln’s portrait and lettering with a matte frost against the coin’s polished background fields.
+This contrast transforms an already scarce SMS penny into a true numismatic showpiece.

-Collectors prize CAM specimens for their superior eye appeal and the technical excellence required during production.
+Collectors prize CAM and DCAM specimens for their superior visual appeal and the technical excellence required during production.
+Their extreme rarity at top grades makes them the most sought-after 1967 Lincoln cents in existence.

 1967 SMS Special Strike CAM Penny